shivam03579-dotcom/My_first_project/README.md

    Manjeet singh shekhawat

+⭐ Give this repo a star if you like it

+# My Third Project 🚀

+➕ New Program: Even Odd Checker

+This program checks whether a number is even or odd.

+Example:

+Enter a number: 5
+Output: Odd Number

+👨‍💻 Author

+   Manjeet singh shekhawat

-⭐ Give this repo a star if you like it!
+⭐ Give this repo a star if you like it